As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Get original Japanese kitchenware and start building the kitchen you’ve always dreamed of!

-My favourite is this cute Cuckoo Rice Cooker!
+My favorite is this cute Cuckoo Rice Cooker!
 So Kawaii!

-And then there’s the standard strange items that you’re more than likely accustomed to now if you’ve stuck around here for a while.
+And then there are the standard strange items that you’re more than likely accustomed to now if you’ve stuck around here for a while.

-A collection of items from all over the store that make perfect gifts for family or friends!
-Or lets be honest, for yourself!
+A collection of items from all over the store that makes perfect gifts for family or friends!
+Or let’s be honest, for yourself!

 Magazines, books, and crafts

-As I’ve already said, this website is best for food, but it still has a collection of study material, stationary and books to satisfy your Japanese reading.
+As I’ve already said, this website is best for food, but it still has a collection of study material, stationery, and books to satisfy your Japanese reading.